RonitPatelPFW/Wordle-Clone/README.md

 # Wordle Clone

 Welcome to the Wordle Clone!
 This is a simple word-guessing game inspired by the classic Wordle game.
 In this clone, you'll be challenged to guess a hidden word within a limited number of attempts.
 The game features a difficulty setting, allowing you to choose between easy, medium, and hard levels with varying attempts.
+Also like the original you can only play once a day

 ## How to Play